St. James Surgery Center

 Once your operation is completed, you will need to carefully take care of your eye.

 - Do not rub your eye.
 It may be sensitive from the operation and may tear a bit.
-Instead of rubbing your eye, you may gently dry the tears using a clean tissue.
+Instead of rubbing your eye, you may gently blot the tears on your cheek using a clean tissue.

-- You may take Tylenol, Extra-Strength Tylenol, Advil, or some similar aspirin-free pain reliever if you have minor pain or discomfort.
+- You may take Tylenol, Extra-Strength Tylenol, Ibuprofen or some similar aspirin-free pain reliever every 4 - 6 hours if you have minor pain or discomfort.
 You should not, however, have any significant pain.
-If you do, please call the office immediately.
+If you do, please call the office.

 - You may watch television or read.